fmaste/Haskell/doc/TypeCheckingAndInference.md

 unintended implementation, ```1 + 2``` could become ```4```, who knows!

-We could say that this was a problem of the type inference system and as with most type error in Haskell, with proper type annotations it should work:
+We could say that this was a problem of the type inference system and as with most type errors in Haskell, with proper type annotations it should work:

 ```haskell
 main :: IO ()